damiendevienne/phylter/README.md

 ```
 5. Save the results

-Save the results of the analysis to an external file, for example to perform cleaning on raw alignments based the results from phylter.
+Save the results of the analysis to an external file, for example to perform cleaning on raw alignments based on the results from phylter.
 ```R
 write.phylter(results, file="phylter.out")
 ```